Fr0sT-Brutal/awesome-pascal/README.md

 * [THTMLWriter](https://github.com/NickHodges/delphihtmlwriter). `[Delphi]` Class library that enables the developer to create HTML and HTML documents.
 It uses the fluent interface to make creating HTML text easy and natural.

+* [Neon](https://github.com/paolo-rossi/delphi-neon) `[Delphi]` Serialization library for Delphi that helps you to convert (back and forth) objects and other values to JSON.
+It supports simple Delphi types but also complex class and records.
+Neon has been designed with REST in mind, to exchange pure data between applications with no "metadata" or added fields

 ## Language